tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-impossible to observe yourself while doing or thinking something we can only train ourselves to be more aware of moments when we act or think according to old and bad habits but in order to recognize these patterns we need a second Observer we can't see that we are seeing something 30. transactional analysis which ID used to communicate here are two of the greatest interpreters of human communication Sigmund Freud 1856-1939 the founder of psychoanalysis believed that hidden pleasures and fears from our childhood are the motivation behind our communication problems the psychiatrist Eric Byrne
+impossible to observe yourself while doing or thinking something we can only train ourselves to be more aware of moments when we act or think according to old and bad habits but in order to recognize these patterns we need a second Observer we can't see that we are seeing something

+## transactional analysis - which I do you use to communicate

+here are two of the greatest interpreters of human communication Sigmund Freud 1856-1939 the founder of psychoanalysis believed that hidden pleasures and fears from our childhood are the motivation behind our communication problems the psychiatrist Eric Byrne